concinim/wh-acd/annotator_attribute_detection.md

 # Attribute Detection
 {: #attribute_detection}

 The attribute detection annotator provides support for domain specific attribute values to be discovered in unstructured clinical text.
-The annotator identify pieces of information pertinent to the domain and are used to create the attribute values by promoting relevant concept, concept values, and clinical annotations such as allergies, cancer, ejection fraction, hypothetical, lab values, living assistance, medications, named entities, negation, procedures, sections, smoking, and symptons & diseases.
+The annotator identifies pieces of information pertinent to the domain to create named attributes with associated values.
+Attribute values are identified by promoting relevant concept, concept values, and clinical annotations such as allergies, cancer, ejection fraction, hypothetical, lab values, living assistance, medications, named entities, negation, procedures, sections, smoking, and symptons & diseases.
 ACD consumers, through the attribute detection annotator, can build upon the output of the concept detection, concept value, and  clinical annotators to generate a higher-level concept in which consumers can define the display name, possible values, and value ranges to suit the needs of their solution.
 {:shortdesc}

-Similar to the <a data-scroll="" href="wh-acd?topic=wh-acd-concept_detection#concept_detection">concept detection</a> annotator, the attribute detection annotator may attach the medical codes for applicable concepts , e.g. , NCI, ICD-9, ICD-10, LOINC, MeSH, RxNorm, and SNOMED CT.
-Attribute detection can detect three additional medical codes, i.e., ccsCode, hccCode, cptCode, in addition to the medical codes available from the concept detection annotator.
-As of the 2018AA version of the UMLS library, the consumers can elect to have a set of medical codes associated with the umls concepts by specifying the optional configuration parameter to return the medical codes.
-Notice that not all of these medical codes are applicable to every concept.
-Applicable codes for a given UMLS concept are based on the vocabulary sources of the surface forms for a given concept.
+Similar to the <a data-scroll="" href="wh-acd?topic=wh-acd-concept_detection#concept_detection">concept detection</a> annotator, the attribute detection annotator may attach the medical codes for applicable concepts , e.g. , NCI, ICD-9, ICD-10, LOINC, MeSH, RxNorm, SNOMED CT, and CPT codes.
+Attribute detection can also provide two additional medical codes (CCS code and HCC Code) made available by the <a data-scroll="" href="wh-acd?topic=cancer#cancer">cancer</a> and <a data-scroll="" href="wh-acd?topic=wh-acd-symptom_disease#symptom_disease">symptom disease</a> annotators.
+The consumers can elect to have the set of medical codes associated with the attribute by specifying the optional configuration parameter to return the medical codes.

 The attribute detection annotator also supports identification of qualifiers on the discovered attribute values.
-A qualifier is typically an adjective related to the attribute value.
+A qualifier is typically an adjective that describes the attribute.
 For example, an attribute that identifies a medical condition may have qualifiers related to whether the condition is active or whether it is part of the patient's prior history.

-To detect attributes and attribute qualifiers , the consumer must first define the attribute and its metadata, include the attribute in an attribute set, and optionally define possible values and qualifiers for the attribute.
-After an attribute or qualifier set has been defined, it is specified as an API query parameter and then used during request processing to detect attribute values and qualifiers in pre-annotated unstructured text.
-To simplify the attribute definition process, ACD provides several predefined attributes set.

-The consumer may also use the [Domain Expert Tool](https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/) (DET) to easily construct other attributes, attribute sets, qualifiers, and qualifier sets for their specific domain.
-Once the attribute definition process is complete in DET, the artifacts and attribute detection annotator configuration (defined in the profile flow, see <a data-scroll="" href="wh-acd?topic=wh-acd-profiles#profiles">Profiles</a> section) can be exported from DET via a cartridge and then deployed to ACD for use by this consumer.
+ACD provides several predefined attribute sets that can be used to identify general medical related attributes.
+The consumer may also use the [Domain Expert Tool](https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/) (DET) to easily construct other attributes and qualifiers for their specific domain.
+Once the attribute definition process is complete in DET, the attributes and qualifiers can be <a data-scroll="" href="wh-acd?topic=wh-acd-deployed#deployed">deployed</a> to ACD and used with the attribute detection annotator.

 #### Predefined Attribute Sets

 ACD provides three predefined attribute sets for evaluation purposes.
-The attribute sets are provided through two predefined profiles, the `general_medical_v1.0` profile and the `general_cancer_v1.0` profile.
-See the <a data-scroll="" href="wh-acd?topic=wh-acd-profiles#profiles">Profiles</a> section for more details on the profiles.

-If the attribute detection annotator is included in a flow without explicitly designating any attribute_set parameters, then the `general_medical_v1.0` and `general_labs_v1.0` attribute sets are used by default.<br/>

 <table>
 <tr>